-Care to Learn is only available for courses in England that have some public funding.
+Care to Learn is only available for courses in England that are publicly funded.
 This includes courses that take place in:

 - Schools.

 - School sixth forms.

 - Sixth form colleges.

 - Other colleges and learning providers, including Foundation Learning.

-- Your community at Children's Centres.
+- · Your community at Children's Centres.